Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Experiment

-Sub-figure \ref{Negative relationships in markets} illustrates the negative correlations between stocks, taking an alignment consistent with Sub-figure \ref{Positive relationships in markets}.
-Among the three markets, the Dow market has the highest negative correlation, followed by the S\&P market and the NASDAQ market has the lowest.
-The analysis of the positive and negative correlations across markets validates the introduction of the normalizing flows model because of the interdependence and competition between the experimental stocks.
+Figure \ref{Causual_Analysis} \ref{Negative relationships in markets} depicts the negative correlations between stocks, aligning with Sub-figure \ref{Causual_Analysis} \ref{Positive relationships in markets}.
+The Dow market exhibits the highest negative correlation among the three markets, followed by the S\&P market, and lastly the NASDAQ market.
+The examination of positive and negative correlations across markets confirms the relevance of the heavy-tailed NF model due to the interdependence and competition between the experimental stocks.